 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Join us aboard Coral Geographer in 2021 as we embark on an adventure for the ages to discover the small islands of the Pacific Ocean.
-Traversing the vast tracts of the great South Seas, our series of six new expedition voyages will tap the deep desire within most of us to escape to a far-flung island, to sink our toes in the sand and enjoy the warmth of a trade wind breeze on our cheeks.
+Traversing the vast tracts of the great South Seas, our series of new expedition voyages will tap the deep desire within us to escape to a far-flung island, to sink our toes in the sand and enjoy the warmth of a trade wind breeze on our cheeks.
 To indulge the spirit of adventure that resides in all of us.

 Scattered over the Pacific Ocean are over ten thousand uniquely different islands that exist like tiny stars hidden in the vastness of space.
 For the people of these islands, the encircling ocean is central to their lives and beliefs.
 It separates but also binds the islands together, the backdrop to a highly developed oral tradition of storytelling where history, navigation lore and legends are passed down through generations.